gumaerc-testorg/14.64-fall-2009/content/pages/syllabus.md

 Course Requirements
 -------------------

-In addition to exams and [readings]({{< baseurl >}}/pages/readings), there are four problem sets, each of which have a computer-exercise component.
+In addition to exams and {{% resource_link 5f2fc942-3ed8-0f75-e98d-30fb639ca44f "readings" %}}, there are four problem sets, each of which have a computer-exercise component.
 There are also ungraded review problem sets at the beginning and the end of the course.
 Students are expected to participate in class discussions.

 Required Text
 -------------